 An iconic sign is a "sign that represents its object based on resemblance, and thus signifying it" (Chandler 2007, 95).
 A symbolic sign is defined as a "sign that relates to its referent through convention or a firmly established rule, often associated with general concepts.
 Linguistic signs, traffic signals, and musical notes fall into this category" (Sujoudi 2008, 207).
 A symbol is a sign whose relationship between form and meaning is not based on objective similarity but rather on a conventional association (Muhsiniyan Rad 2006, 208).
 "The interpreter's perspective links a symbol to its referent, without such a connection necessarily existing in reality" (Chandler 2007, 69).
-On the other hand, an indexical sign is "a sign that is identified through its reference to its object, meaning it is a sign that remains as a trace of a particular object.
+On the other hand, an indexical sign is "a sign that is identified through its reference to its object and the possible connection it establishes with it.
+An index is a sign influenced by its object, meaning it is a sign that remains as a trace of a particular object.
 For instance, smoke serves as an index of fire, just as clouds indicate rain" (Chandler 2007, 208).